 However, it is the combination of these two performance measures that must be balanced to ensure the best training service to the Navy, while keeping the training costs to a minimum.
 For example, sometimes a student gets classified as AI because there are no available sets in a course and they must wait for the next course to begin.
 If we only focused on decreasing the AI time, we might decide to hold classes more often so students would not have to wait so long.
 However, in implementing this solution, we may find the seat utilization of the course drops considerably, and the training costs increase proportionately.
 When both performance measures are considered together, the increase in training costs may substantially outweigh the decrease in AI cost, and the proposed solution would not reduce overall costs for the Navy.

-The Company chose ProcessModel simulation modeling to help evaluate these kinds of questions.
+The Navy chose ProcessModel simulation modeling to help evaluate these kinds of questions.
 In addition, the model is designed to incorporate cost factors, training time, facility and instructor constraints, and many other real-world variables.

 The data provided from the simulation model revealed a wealth of information— not only on AI, AT, and seat utilization— but also on many other critical aspects, such as total time to train and cost to train.